Home > Backup and Recovery Blog > Microsoft 365 Backup Solutions and Tools in 2023

 • SolarWinds is compatible with on-premise, cloud, and hybrid environments.

-• You can run up to 4 sessions a day (OneDrive and SharePoint) or 6 sessions a day (Exchange).
+• You can run up to four sessions a day (OneDrive and SharePoint) or six sessions (Exchange).

 • All backed-up data is encrypted, and the key is stored securely in the cloud.

-• You can restore to 3 target locations (auto-generated for all except SharePoint, original, or new location).
+• You can restore to 3 target locations (auto-generated for all except SharePoint, original, or new site).

 • All storage and data processing are kept regional.